How Many Types of Moths Are There?

 Moth Scientific Name

 The scientific name for moths varies depending on which branch of biology you’re looking into.
 But, in general, many classify moths under Lepidoptera, which is short for the scaly wing.
-This refers to their thin branches that look covered in scales from a distance.
+This refers to their thin branches covered in scales from a distance.

 Within Lepidopterans are different families that include over 160 types of moths (and over 11,000 species).
 These include Pyralidae, Erebidae, Geometridae, and others.

-Moth Types with Bright Colours
+Moth Types with Bright Colors

-Bright colors seem a great way to scare predators away, but they can also get moths noticed.
+Bright colors seem a great way to scare predators away, but can also get moths noticed.
 Brightly colored moths are often poisonous, with reds and oranges warning off predators through their resemblance to fire.

-But brightly colored moths aren’t necessarily poisonous (some mimic toxic species), and many bright colors have no meaning in the moth world.
+But brightly colored moths aren’t necessarily poisonous (some mimic toxic species), and many bright colors have no meaning in the moth world

-The most colorful types of moth are found in tropical regions – for some reason; tropical plants produce particularly bright-colored fruits and flowers.
+The most colorful types of moth are found in tropical regions – for some reason, tropical plants produce particularly bright-colored fruits and flowers.

 In fact, out of all moths on Earth, around 80% are brightly colored.
 This is because there is far less competition from other insects in these regions: if you want to attract a mate or scare off predators, it helps to be noticeable!